oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 Because Maple Island is totally isolated from the rest of the Maple World, islanders have a very unique set of equipment & scrolls that they can use.
-As a result, events are more important to islanders than they are to other characters, because they offer the chance to obtain special items that don’t occur naturally.
+As a result, events are more important to islanders than they are to other characters, because events offer the chance to obtain special items that don’t occur naturally.

 Although they may appear severely limited at first glance, dedicated islanders